WhiteNoise/AIMyAPI/README.md

 **Disadvantages:**

 - This is not an iterative approach: AIMyAPI must have a full understanding of the problem and the API in order write code against it.
+Haystack may be better for problems with unknowns.
+- The LLM can misunderstand your intentions, the api or write incorrect code or reference things that don't exist in the sandbox.
-- It is not currently set up to be able to troubleshoot or fix it's own code (this may be possible)
+- It is not currently set up to be able to troubleshoot or fix it's own code (this may be possible though)
-- Limits on the context for OpenAI's LLMs mean you can't have a super big API (maybe GPT4 will make this a non-issue).
+- Limits on the context for OpenAI's LLMs mean you can't have a super big API or lots of docs/examples (maybe GPT4's larger context will make this a non-issue - I don't have access yet).
+- Due to it's training, gpt3.5-turbo tends to want to reply with commentary sometimes, not just code.
+But examples mostly fix this issue.
+The `davinci-003` model with the completion api can be prompted to just reply with code, but it's 10x more expensive.

-## installation
+## Installation

 ```
 npm install
 ```

+**Important:**
 create a .env file in the root of your project add your open ai key:
 ```